 The Legend of Old Befana is the story of an old woman living in a small Italian village.
 Befana is not friendly and the people in the village do not like her very much.
 She spends her days baking and sweeping her house, steps, and walkway.

 One night, Befana is awakened by a bright light outside, it is a star.
 The star shines so brightly that Befana cannot sleep.
 The next day as Befana sweeps the walk, she sees an amazing procession of people.
 She learns that they are in search of the new Baby King that was just born.
 Eventually, Befana decides that she too will go in search of the king.
 She bakes treats too, and brings her broom to sweep for the tired mother.

 Befana runs as fast as she can to try and catch up to the group.
 However, she never finds the king.
 To this day, Old Befana spends each night running from house to house looking for the Baby King and sweeping children’s rooms.

 Las Posadas Books

 Holidays around the world is an extremely popular unit in elementary schools and homeschool classrooms throughout the month of December.
-If you are teaching a holidays around the world unit, check out these 5 simple steps for teaching holidays around the world.
+If you are teaching a holidays around the world unit, check out these tips for teaching a holidays around the world.
 It also showcases a comprehensive, jam-packed resource I created that includes all of the holidays around the world activities that I’ve used over the years.